Botswana Travel Advice

 - It is advised you check with your tour operator or hotel concierge - they will know if there are any potentially unsafe areas along your travel route.

-- It is wise to avoid deserted areas, particularly at night, and if you are on a self-drive adventure then please ensure your car is locked at all times - park in well-lit, busy areas.
+- It is wise to avoid deserted areas, particularly at night.
+If you are on a self-drive adventure then please ensure your car is locked at all times - park in well-lit, busy areas.

 - Dress-down (i.e. don’t wear excessive jewellery) when exploring Africa’s diverse cities.
 Concealed travel wallets are recommended.